 Mealybugs on a palm leaf

-If you notice a soft white webbing on the roots, check for ground mealybugs.
-(The fluff sometimes looks like white mold or mycorrhizal fungi, making identification a little tricky.)
+If you notice a soft, white, cotton-like webbing on the roots, check for ground mealybugs.
+The fluff sometimes looks like white mold or mycorrhizal fungi, making identification a little tricky.
+But where you see white fluff, you should also see mealybugs moving around.

 Ground mealybugs in the roots of a potted plant